itenfay/DYFStore/README.md

 @objc func verifyReceipt(_ verifier: DYFStoreReceiptVerifier, didFailWithError error: NSError)
 ```

-&emsp; You can start verifying the in-app purchase receipt.
+You can start verifying the in-app purchase receipt.

 ```
 // Fetches the data of the bundle’s App Store receipt.